 Important Note: Using currently-available MEMS-based accelerometers to calculate linear velocity and displacement is subject to large amounts of error primarily due to accelerometer “noise” (a difference between the actual acceleration and the measured acceleration inherent with MEMS sensors).
 This noise not only accumulates, but is also squared in the case of velocity, and is cubed in the case of displacement.
-Therefore, the resulting estimated velocity and displacement values are not typically useful for robotic navigation.
-The amount of error in displacement estimation can be several feet per second.
-As MEMS sensors improve in the coming years and accelerometer noise is reduced by approximately 100 times its currently value, this technique will become more useful for robotics navigation.
+The significant amounts of error in displacement values mean they are not typically useful for robotic navigation; the amount of error in displacement estimation can be several feet per second.
+As MEMS sensors improve in the coming years and accelerometer noise is reduced, this technique will become more useful for robotics navigation.

-If you would like to experiment with using the navX-MXP to calculate displacement and velocity, you can use the navXUI’s “Experimental” button to bring up a dialog which displays the integrated velocity and displacement values calculated in real-time by the navX-MXP.
+If you would like to experiment with using the navX-sensor to calculate displacement and velocity, you can use the navXUI’s “Experimental” button to bring up a dialog which displays the integrated velocity and displacement values calculated in real-time by the navX-sensor.

 World Reference Frame

 Raw acceleration data measures acceleration along the corresponding sensor axis.
 This measurement occurs in a reference frame known as “Body Reference Frame”.
-This works well as long as the navX-MXP circuit board is in it’s original orientation.
-However as the navX-MXP circuit board rotates, the X and Y accelerometer axes no longer point “forward/back” and “left/right” with respect to the original orientation.
+This works well as long as the navX-sensor circuit board is in it’s original orientation.
+However as the navX-sensor circuit board rotates (e.g, as the robot it is mounted to rotates), the X and Y accelerometer axes no longer point “forward/back” and “left/right” with respect to the original orientation.
 To understand this more clearly, consider how the meaning of the term “left” changes once a robot has rotated 180 degrees?
 Introducing a World Reference Frame solves this issue by providing a reference upon which to measure “leftness”.

-To account for this, navX-MXP’s motion processing adjusts each linear acceleration value by rotating it in the opposition direction of the current yaw angle.
-The result is an acceleration value that represents acceleration with respect to the area in which navX-MXP operates, which is known as “World Reference Frame”.
+To account for this, a navX-sensor’s motion processing adjusts each linear acceleration value by rotating it in the opposition direction of the current yaw angle.
+The result is an acceleration value that represents acceleration with respect to the area in which the navX-sensor operates, which is known as “World Reference Frame”.
 This world-frame linear acceleration value is much simpler to use for tracking motion of an object, like a robot, which might rotate while it moves.

-Important Note: navX-MXP Linear Acceleration values are in World Reference Frame.
+Important Note: navX-sensor Linear Acceleration values are in World Reference Frame.